tsinis/sealed_world/packages/sealed_currencies/README.md

 - **No 3rd-party dependencies**: This package has no third-party dependencies, ensuring that you won't have any issues or conflicts with other dependencies (no even `meta` here, because of that).
 - **Rich data**: This package offers far more data than any other package + tons of translations (all [GlobalMaterialLocalizations](https://api.flutter.dev/flutter/flutter_localizations/GlobalMaterialLocalizations-class.html) and [GlobalCupertinoLocalizations](https://api.flutter.dev/flutter/flutter_localizations/GlobalCupertinoLocalizations-class.html) locales and more).
 - **Type-safe**: The contracts and types in this package are very strong, ensuring that your code is strongly typed and well-defined.
-- **High code coverage**: The code in this package has 100% code coverage, with more than 583 (+1533 in underling packages) tests, providing confidence in its reliability and stability.
+- **High code coverage**: The code in this package has 100% code coverage, with more than 583 (+1534 in underling packages) tests, providing confidence in its reliability and stability.
+- **Comprehensive documentation**: This package provides full documentation for every non-code generated public member, usually with examples, ensuring clarity and ease of use.
 - **Industry adopted**: This package is actively used in production by numerous European companies, ensuring its efficacy and robustness in real-world scenarios.
-- **MIT License**: This package and sources are released under the MIT license, which is a permissive license that allows users to use, modify, and distribute the code with minimal restrictions.
+- **MIT license**: This package and sources are released under the MIT license, which is a permissive license that allows users to use, modify, and distribute the code with minimal restrictions.
 The MIT license is considered better than most other open-source licenses because it provides flexibility and allows users to incorporate the code into their projects without worrying about legal implications.

 ### Additional information